Facts About Medicare Supplement Plans in California:

 California Medigap enrollment statistics

-The chart below shows which Medicare Supplement Insurance plans were most popular in California in 2017, according to AHIP.
+The chart below shows which Medicare Supplement Insurance plans are most popular in California.

 Medicare Supplement Insurance pricing methods